danrot/master-thesis/02_state-of-the-art.md

 ![Naming in PLM systems [see @wenzel2014 p33]](diagrams/naming_in_plm_systems.png)

-The Nameable class stands for any object in the system which is capable of having none, one or multiple names.
-These names are represented by the ObjectName class, which can have other nameable objects as context.
+The `Nameable` class stands for any object in the system which is capable of having none, one or multiple names.
+These names are represented by the `ObjectName` class, which can have other nameable objects as context.
 This way somebody could also build version numbers like 1.1.3, which can be considered as version 3 in the context of version 1.1, which again can be considered as version 1 of version 1.

-If a name has to be unique, the ObjectIdentifier class should be used.
-The nameable object can contain another relation to an ObjectIdentifier, which is just a special ObjectName with the constraint of being unique.
+If a name has to be unique, the `ObjectIdentifier` class should be used.
+The nameable object can contain another relation to an `ObjectIdentifier`, which is just a special `ObjectName` with the constraint of being unique.
 This relation has to be referencing to one of the ObjectNames already belonging to the nameable object.